sehunjoo/mp-res/docs/examples/save_to_file/EXAMPLE.md

 # Save to a file in res format

-You can save a structure to a file in res using pymatgen.
+Once we download the data from the Materials Project database, we can directly save structures to files in AIRSS-RES format using Pymatgen package.
-ASE does not support the AIRSS-RES format.
+ASE package does not support the AIRSS-RES format.

-!!! note "AIRSS-RES" format
+!!! note "AIRSS-RES format"

     ```
     TITL <seed> <pressure> <volume> <energy> <isd> <iasd> <nfu> <formula> <space group> <#>